NeKoRoSYS/NeKoRoSYS/README.md

 <h3>My Specialties</h3>

 Below are the following skills I am confident with:
-- Linux SysAd & Desktop Environment/UI Customization
+- Arch Linux SysAd & Desktop Environment/UI Customization
+- Software Containerization and Orchestration
 - Unity Game Development
 - Discord Chatbots Development
-- RESTful API Backend Development
+- RESTful API and WebSockets Backend Development
 - Frontend and Backend Web Developemnt

 **Commissions are open!** Though, If your project does not fall in any of these categories, you are still welcome to contact me to discuss any possibilities.
 Price varies depending on complexity/time spent.